cotikai/circum_snap_terms/terms_eng.md

 ## 2. Prohibited Activities
 Users must not engage in the following activities when using the App:
-1. Infringing copyrights or other intellectual property rights
+1. Infringing copyrights or other intellectual property rights.
-2. Using images that violate public order or morality
+2. Using images that violate public order or morality.
-3. Engaging in illegal activities or encouraging illegal activities
+3. Engaging in illegal activities or encouraging illegal activities.
-4. Reverse engineering, analyzing, or modifying the App
+4. Reverse engineering, analyzing, or modifying the App.
-5. Interfering with the operation of the App
+5. Interfering with the operation of the App.
-6. Any other activities deemed inappropriate by the developer
+6. Any other activities deemed inappropriate by the developer.

 ## 3. Handling of Image Data
 1. **The App does not transmit captured or edited images to external servers**.
 Except for retrieving weather information, all processing is completed on the user's device.